al-caveman/cavemancms/content_raw/allahuackbar/article.md

 [!quranmurder]
 [!genesis96]

-Some skeptic's may pick on the word _unjustly_ in [quranmurder], but I tell you
-this:  no key Islamic scholar ever called murder of civilian innocents, regardless of faith, justice, including the grand Mufti of Saudi.
+Some may pick on the word _unjustly_ in [quranmurder], but IMO  no key Islamic scholar ever called murder of civilian innocents, regardless of faith, justice, including the grand Mufti of Saudi.
 In fact, all of the key scholars agree that their kill is murder and unjust.

-Some ask:  what about _ISIS = Islamic State ... something_?
-I say fook ISIS.
+What about the name _ISIS = Islamic State ... something_?
+IMO, obviously, name
-They violate Islam and are basically a mercenary group in a proxy war between USA and Russia.
-IMO ISIS follows an Islamic _theme_ only to attract fighters since it is operating in a Muslim majority country.

-If ISIS puts _Islamic_ in their name, but violate Islam, then this doesn't make them Islamic, but rather _liars_.

-Some sites, such as _www.thereligionofpeace.com_ spread mistranslations, and misquotations out of context, of the Quran, and wrongly claim that Quran promotes killing non-believers.
-This is false.
-All fighting verses in Quran are in defensive wars where non-Muslims were attacking Muslims in a war.
+itself doesn't imply function.
+E.g. I can call an apple a banana instead, but it won't become a banana.
+So, IMO, if ISIS violates Islamic rules, but calls itself Islamic, then IMO this rather make them liars.